ParthS007/distributed-systems/communication/2024/exercise_1/rpc/README.md

 1. Run the client:
 - `cd ..`
 - `cd client`
-- on the _grpc generated files add `from hash_server` on the import line
+- on the *_grpc generated files add at the beginning of line `from hash_server` on the import line
 - `python3 client_main.py --username <username-here> --password <password-here>`

 Output: